Stirling: Governance

 In terms of local government, the city of Stirling is a part of the wider Stirling Council area, which is based at Old Viewforth and governs on matters of local administration as set out by the Local Government etc (Scotland) Act 1994.
-The current members of the Council were voted in 2017 for a term of office of 5 years.
-The May 2017 local government election resulted in the Scottish Conservative party and Scottish National Party each winning nine councillors, while the Labour Party won four seats and the Scottish Green Party won one.
-However, subsequently one Conservative councillor left the party to sit as an Independent.
-The Provost of Stirling is Cllr Christine Simpson.

 For the purposes of the Scottish Parliament, the city of Stirling forms part of the Stirling constituency of the Scottish Parliament constituency.
 The Stirling Scottish Parliament (or Holyrood) constituency created in 1999 is one of nine within the Mid Scotland and Fife electoral region.
 Each constituency elects one Member of the Scottish Parliament (MSP) by the first past the post system of election, and the region elects seven additional members to produce a form of proportional representation.
 The constituency's Member of the Scottish Parliament (MSP) is Evelyn Tweed of the Scottish National Party (SNP).

-In terms of national government, the city of Stirling forms part of county constituency of Stirling constituency of the House of Commons, electing one Member of Parliament (MP) to the House of Commons of the parliament of the United Kingdom by first past the post system.
-Alyn Smith of the SNP is the MP for Stirling constituency of the House of Commons since the 2019 general election.
+In terms of national government, the city of Stirling forms part of the county constituency of Stirling and Strathallan, electing one Member of Parliament (MP) to the House of Commons of the parliament of the United Kingdom by first past the post system.
+Chris Kane of the Labour Party has been the MP for Stirling and Strathallan since the 2024 general election, when the seat was first contested - prior to this, Stirling was part of the constituency of Stirling.

 Historical voting records can be found in online databases.